uzobola/microblog_VPC_deployment/README.md

 Question 2: In WL3, a method of "keeping the process alive" after a Jenkins stage completed was necessary.
 Is it in this Workload?
 Why or why not?

-12. Run the Jenkins Pipeline and check to see if the application can be accessed from the public IP address of the "Web_Server".
+12. Create a MultiBranch Pipeline and run the build.
+IMPORTANT: Make sure the name of the pipeline is: "workload_4".
+Check to see if the application can be accessed from the public IP address of the "Web_Server".

 13. If all is well, create an EC2 t3.micro called "Monitoring" with Prometheus and Grafana and configure it so that it can collect metrics on the application server.